bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-    "name": "Get 20% off all coffee makers and all but new arrivals coffee filters", "redemption_type": "AUTOMATIC",
+    "name": "Get 20% off all coffee makers except for those using new arrivals coffee filters", "redemption_type": "AUTOMATIC",
     "rules": [
       {